Regd.No.: 126198/071/072

 Day 10 : Trek to Thankur 3,175m via Phalunge pass 3,915 m.

-From this quiet and isolated spot, with a fine and nice morning continue walk with a steep uphill climb with grand stunning panorama of green rolling high hills and towering Dhaulagiri massif mountains, then gradually reaching at the ridge top with overwhelming views of surrounding landscapes with ever-present snow-capped peaks, after enjoying the vista descend towards Thankur for overnight camp after a nice walk of six hours.
+From this quiet and isolated spot, with a fine and nice morning continue walking with a steep uphill climb with a grand stunning panorama of green rolling high hills and towering Dhaulagiri massif mountains, then gradually reaching the ridge top with overwhelming views of surrounding landscapes with ever-present snow-capped peaks, after enjoying the vista descend towards Thankur for overnight camp after a nice walk of six hours.

 Food